 Does soap nuts dry out the hair?

-If your hair is thicker and more prone to brittleness you will want something else to moisturise it, just as you would with a normal shampoo.
+If your hair is thicker and more prone to brittleness, you will want something else to moisturize it, just as you would with a normal shampoo.

 If you feel your hair is getting dried out, make sure you are rinsing your hair properly after washing with soap nuts and then use a suitable hair conditioner.